 ‘And a vampire.’
 Ron poked his head up over a mountain of eggs and bacon.
 ‘Can’t forget Snape.’

 Dean nodded.
-‘Worst of the lot.’
+‘Worst of the lot.
+His potions class is probably the final task.’

 You wouldn’t be saying that if you’d seen the basilisk.